DefinitelyTyped/DefinitelyTyped/README.md

 1. Have the global grunt cli command: run `npm install grunt-cli -g` in your command line.

+1. You do *not* need a global docpad install; it comes as local dependency.

 Get the project

 1. Checkout and update the `source` branch.

 1. Run `npm install` to pull all local dependencies. (this can take a minute)

-Work in the project
+Do some work in the project.

+Use grunt run run various commands.

 1. Use grunt to execute tasks.
-The main command are:
+The main commands are:

 	1. Run `grunt clean` - drop all generated content.